smatechnologies/ibm-i-agent-docs/docs/logs-database/procedures.md

     list in effect), or by pressing \<**F15**\> from log viewer screens that support this function key, as documented below.
 4. To view any of the physical log files in the table below:
     a.
-To view the physical log file\'s raw file data:
+To view the physical log file's raw file data:
         i.
 In the command line, enter **DSPPFM** *\<physical file name\>*.
     b.
 The formatted viewers available from the LSAM menu system